 The DBGp proxy will confirm these settings when started:

 Make sure Xdebug is installed and configured on the web server

 Open the active php.ini file in the editor:

-For details on configuring Xdebug, refer to Configuring Xdebug
+For more information about configuring Xdebug, refer to Configure Xdebug.

 Configure access to the DBGp proxy server from PhpStorm

 From the main menu, select.